EEN421/EEN421.github.io/_posts/Traeger.md

 <br/>
 <br/>

-# 🧠 Ian’s Insights: How Pi-hole Stops the Madness
+# 🧠 Ian’s Insights: Why Your Grill's DNS Requests Might Be More Telling Than the Smoke Signals
 At a high level, a Pi-hole acts as a local DNS sinkhole, intercepting DNS queries on your network and selectively blocking requests to known ad networks, trackers, or anything else you don’t trust.
 It effectively becomes your network’s first line of defense — every device, from your laptop to your smart grill, asks the Pi-hole for directions before heading out to the internet.
 That makes it an ideal spot to monitor device behavior passively, without installing agents or modifying firmware.

 For example, once your Traeger Ridgeline XL is online, you can use Pi-hole to log its DNS requests — revealing when it checks in with Traeger telemetry services, content delivery networks, or even unknown third-party services.
 When combined with Microsoft Sentinel, these logs provide rich visibility into your IoT ecosystem, enabling you to detect odd patterns (like a spike in outbound DNS queries mid-smoke) or even set up alerting for anomalous behavior.
 Your grill might not be a security risk — but that doesn’t mean it’s not worth logging!